Frequently Asked Questions

 A: Friends of the Shelter Dogs does not have a shelter.
-We help the dogs that are at our local county shelter, the Athens County Dog Shelter (Ohio).
+We help the dogs at the Athens County Dog Shelter (Ohio).

 Q: I'm confused.
 Aren't you the same as the dog shelter?

-A: Friends of the Shelter Dogs is a private (all volunteer) 501(c)(3) organization while the Athens County Dog Shelter is operated and staffed by the county.
-Although we exclusively assist the dogs at the Athens County Dog Shelter, we are separate entities.
+A: Friends of the Shelter Dogs is an all-volunteer, 501(c)(3) organization.
+The Athens County Sheriff’s Department is under contract with the county to operate the Athens County Dog Shelter (ACDS).
+Although we assist the dogs at the Athens County Dog Shelter, we are separate entities.

 Q: What do you do?

 Q: That dog has been at the shelter a long time.
-Why aren't you sending him to rescue?
+Why aren't you sending him to a partner rescue?

-A: Each week, we share information about the dogs at the Athens County Dog Shelter with a network of no-kill rescues in Ohio, the Northeast, and Canada.
+A: Each week, we share information about the dogs at the Athens County Dog Shelter with our network of no-kill, partner rescues in Ohio, the Northeast, and sometimes even into Canada.
 They let us know which dogs they are willing and able to take.
 Sometimes it takes longer to find a rescue to take a particular dog.
-Very rarely do we pull a dog when we do not have a rescue already waiting to take it in--we do not have enough foster homes to hold dogs until they are adopted locally.
-We are always in need of more foster homes, and if you would like to help by fostering please email us at FOSDinfo@gmail.com.
+It is very rare for us to take a dog into FOSD custody if we do not have a rescue already committed to taking it.
+We simply don’t have enough foster homes to hold dogs until they are adopted locally.
+We are always in need of more foster homes.
+If you would like to help by fostering please, email us at FOSDinfo@gmail.com.

-Q: How do the dogs get to the rescues?
+Q: How do the dogs get to your partner rescues?

-A: Typically on Thursdays and Saturday mornings, volunteer drivers will take dogs/puppies in their cars to a meeting point.
+A: Typically on Thursday mornings, volunteer drivers will take dogs/puppies in their cars to a meeting point.
 From there, other volunteer drivers meet them and take them on the next leg of the trip.
-We are always looking for people to help transport the dogs--contact our volunteer coordinator at if you would like to help.

 Q: I found a dog.
 Will you take it?